OPMDG/opm-doc/probes/check_pgactivity.rst

  Means "host=h1 port=5432" and "host=h2 port=5433".

- If the number of values is different between parameters, any host that miss a parameter will use the first given value for this parameter.
+ If the number of values is different between parameters, any host missing a parameter will use the first given value for this parameter.
 Eg.: